weecology/lab-manual/Computer-Setup-for-Mac.md

 2. If you are not already there, open up the Terminal and navigate to the local repository folder using the "cd" command.

 3. To add the script, type in "git add " and then the name of the script, and then hit enter.
 (There should be a space between the add command and the script name).
 The script is now on the stage.
 Optional: You can repeat this multiple times in a row with different script names if you're adding multiple scripts to the stage at the same time.

+4. To make sure that the script has been added, type in "git status" and hit Enter.
+This will bring up information about the repo that you are currently looking at.
+If you've correctly added the script, under the "Changes to be committed:" header, there should be an indented bit of text that will be formatted as "modified: " and the name of the script you've added.

-4. Now you want to commit this version of the script.
+5. Now you want to commit this version of the script.
 In the Terminal, type in "git commit -m "_message_" and hit enter.
 The _message_ is where you will insert a succinct, informative description of what changed between the last version and this newest version of the script.
-Writing good commit messages is a bit of an art, but there is some good information [here] (http://chris.beams.io/posts/git-commit/) on good commit messages.
+Writing good commit messages is a bit of an art, but there is some information [here] (http://chris.beams.io/posts/git-commit/) on good commit messages.

-TODO: add in information about using git status and git log to check out what's going on
+6. You can use git status again to check that the commit worked.
+Type in "git status" and hit Enter.
+Now the entire "Changes to be committed:" section should be gone, because there should no longer be any changes that haven't been committed in this repo.

+7. You can look at this commit, and all previous commits, by typing in "git log" and hitting Enter.
+This will bring up a list of the commits, with the most recent commit at the top.
+The information about each commit includes the author, date, and message of the commit.
+At the top of each commit, there is a long string of letters and numbers.
+This is the hash, or unique identifier, for each commit.

+8. You will do this add and commit workflow (steps 2-7) each time you make a substantial change to this script, or when you want to add another script.

 Pushing and pulling: